spilliams/steno/journal.md

+- 2020-11-15 Upgraded to Plover v4.0.0.
+When they say "back up your plover.cfg"
+    that file is in `C:\Users\<username>\AppData\Local\plover\plover\`.
+    Wondering if there's a way to stay accountable for daily activity without bloating this journal file.
+- 2020-11-14 journaling with steno now! ok back to qwerty. that took a few minutes, but I'm having fun learning about the control mechanisms (to insert a space or not, to capitalize or not), as well as punctuation and positioning chords.
+I'd like to try to find a testimonial about Plover's "space placement" option (before or after chord output).
+I feel like that option may (a) have a medium to large impact on the workflow for coding vs prose, and (b) be really hard to re-train later.
 - 2020-11-13 Got a little practice in.
 I realized I'm not yet ready to fully drop the progress-tracking.
 My reasoning is that I'm doing this from at least 2 different computers still, and Typey Type doesn't have user